 - Are unable to or are unwilling to receive a PRP injection as part of your surgery;

-- Inadequate amount of PRP collected to serve the needs of the patient, ProofPoint Biologics, and/or of the SPRI laboratory.
+- Inadequate amount of PRP collected to serve the needs of the patient, and/or ProofPoint Biologics,.

 - Within 2 years of signing informed consent, history of active blood clotting disorders requiring preventative treatment, or active malignancy of any type or history of a malignancy (with the exception of subjects with a history of treated basal or squamous cell carcinoma);